 Chemical engineers work in laboratories, processing plants, engineering design offices, corporate head offices and research institutions.

-Companies that employ chemical engineers include those that produce food, plastics, ceramics, pharmaceuticals, metals and glass.
-You’ll find chemical engineers working in environmental protection organisations, cleaning up contaminated sites or in water treatment.
-They work in research laboratories, chemical plants and petroleum refineries.
-Not to forget iron and steel product manufacturers, producers of organic chemicals and the mining and minerals processing industries.
+Companies that employ chemical engineers include those that produce food, plastics, ceramics, pharmaceuticals, metals, and glass.
+Chemical engineers also work in environmental protection organisations, managing contaminated sites, or in water treatment.
+They can be found in research laboratories, chemical plants, and petroleum refineries, as well as in iron and steel product manufacturing, organic chemical production, and the mining and minerals processing industries.

 -

-A chemical engineer could use skills in science and maths to find employment in many different industries, doing many different things.
+A chemical engineer could use their knowledge in science and math to find employment in many different industries, doing many different things.
 Here are some example areas you could find yourself working in.

-Petroleum: Producing oil, gas and LPG from onshore and offshore fields.
+- Petroleum: Producing oil, gas, and LPG from both onshore and offshore fields, with an emphasis on reducing environmental impact.

 - Caltex/Shell (Petroleum)